 Religious Education

-Besides the formal RE syllabus, every opportunity is taken to ensure the message of the Gospel is in all the work of the school.
-Our
+Besides the formal RE syllabus, every opportunity is taken to ensure the message of the Gospel shines through all the work of the school.
+Our Christian Virtues Curriculum and our focus on Catholic Social Teaching in addition to our RSHE programme, give our children a clear understanding of how to live out our mission of, 'Loving, Serving and Growing Together with Jesus'.

 Religious Education plays a central and vital part in the life of faith in our Catholic school.
 It is the foundation for all learning and as such is the core subject in our school.
 We believe firmly that RE permeates every aspect of our curriculum, as, by helping children to understand more fully the world around them, they will come to a deeper understanding of God and of their fellow human beings.
 This vision shapes the daily life of our school as a community.